jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 base64 -d password.txt
 ```

-The password could be used through something like PsExec
+The password could be used through something like PsExec.
 #### Psexec Python Script

 Psexec is a windows executable which can't be ran on a Linux system.
 We can use the `psexec.py` which is a python implementation of the software.